AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/marketing-channel-costs.md

 **Why can't I upload a file?**

 We have different permission sets within the [!DNL Marketo Measure] App.
 In order to upload a file, you need to be an "AccountAdmin."
-To get around this, please request access from your AccountAdmin or have your AccountAdmin upload the file on your behalf.
+To get around this, request access from your AccountAdmin or have your AccountAdmin upload the file on your behalf.
 A list of users and their roles can be found under **[!UICONTROL My Account]** > **[!UICONTROL Settings]** > **[!UICONTROL View/Add Account Users]**.